jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 container.style = "--translation: var(--yPercent);"
 ```

 So how `calc()` is used doesn't make a difference if it's set once in a parent container, otherwise you must be careful to repeat the operation on a large number of nodes.
-In the latter case, using variables with units is preferable.
+In both cases, using variables with units is preferable.

 ## Setting CSS Variables with JS